JackWatson06/ourjobapp_api/README.md

-# unijobapp_api
+# OurJobApp API
-Welcome to the UniJobApp API repository!
-This repository contains the backend code for the UniJobApp.
-UniJobApp stands for Universal Job Application and matches both employers and candidates together using advanced algorithms.
+Welcome to the OurJobApp API repository!
+This repository contains the backend code for the OurJob.App website.
+OurJobApp stands for Our Job Application and matches both employers and candidates together using advanced algorithms.
 This repository allows several different features including signup and verification for candidates and employers.
 Additionally, it handles emailing every morning with matches found for the employer.

 ## Technical Details